 Rolling

 The kayak is the most sea worthy craft in the world because when it capsizes it is still sea worthy.
-The occupant may not think so, at that very moment, but their craft is still water tight (assuming thery are wearing their spray skirt).
+The occupant may not think so, at that very moment, but their craft is still water tight (assuming they are wearing their spray skirt).
 If the paddler can right their kayak they will also be as sea worthy as their kayak and then can continue on their merry way.
 A roll is the quickest and most efficient capsize recovery method available.

 While rolling is a valuable skill it is only one of many skills one must have in order to venture onto the water in a kayak.
 If you perfect your ability to brace you may never need to roll.
-Derek Hucthinson once told me, "rolling up is a sign of success, but having to roll is a sign of failure."
+Derek Hutchinson once told me, "rolling up is a sign of success, but having to roll is a sign of failure."
 In addition, sooner or later everyone misses their roll.
 Therefore, knowing other methods of capsize recovery is important.

-Different methods of rolling:
+Different methods of rolling and related articles:

 Extended Paddle Roll (Pawlata Roll)